Creating an MCP Client: Connecting LLMs to the Real World

 });

-The client executes the requested tool using callTool(), passing the name and structured arguments.
+The client fires the requested tool using callTool(), passing the name and structured arguments.
 Once the tool returns, we wrap the result into a tool_result block and feed it back into the conversation.
-This allows Claude to reflect on the result and respond appropriately.
+Claude can then reflect on the result and respond.

 Handling Regular Text Responses